ASSESSING SOLID WASTE MANAGEMENT IN BWAISE TO DESIGN AN APPROPRIATE HANDLING SYSTEM

 Focuses on the maximum volume of waste generated in a particular month in a particular area and uses a heuristic model for it's analysis.
 Research Problem A proper, efficient, reliable and hygienic waste handling and disposal technique tells more of our maintenance culture but the capacity and ability to efficiently manage the waste becomes...
 Continue Reading

-IN ENUGU METROPOLIS Abstract This research work is aim at examining the practices and problems solid waste management with particular reference to IMT Campus III.
+ABSTRACT This research work is aim at examining the practices and problems solid waste management with particular reference to IMT Campus III.
 The research choose the random sampling Technique based on the population concentration from three (3) location within the study area.
-The data...
+The data obtained were analysed using percentage statistics method....
 Continue Reading

 Call Us